If you've moved to Australia and want to send money overseas, you need to pay attention to exchange rates and fees.

 Using a money transfer service instead of the bank meant that over the course of a year Jen sent an additional US$734.40 home – a difference of about a thousand Australian dollars.

 Jennifer compared all the banks and all the money transfer services she could find and found similar differences across the board.
 Her mind was made up, and she resolved never to use banks for international currency transfers as long as there was a single good money transfer service.

 How to do an international currency transfer

 For seamless international money transfers, follow these steps.

-- Know the details of the bank account you want to send money to.
-This might be your own bank account outside of Australia, or the account of someone you are paying.
-To transfer money to an account you must know the recipient’s SWIFT/BIC code, which indicates the country and location of the receiving bank, as well as the BSB and account number which specify the individual bank account.
-You can find SWIFT/BIC codes online or by contacting the bank, and should get the BSB and account number from whoever you’re sending money to.
+Know the details of the bank account you want to send money to.
+This might be your own bank account outside of Australia or the account of someone you are paying.
+To transfer money to an account, you must know the recipient’s SWIFT/BIC code, which indicates the country and location of the receiving bank, as well as the BSB and account number which specify the individual bank account.
+You can find SWIFT/BIC codes online or by contacting the bank, and you should get the BSB and account number from whomever you’re sending money to.

-- Compare the international currency transfer options.
-They may have different exchange rates, different minimum transfer amounts and possibly some fees.
-To compare effectively you should know the currencies to be converted, the amount you are sending and how quickly it needs to arrive.
+Compare the international currency transfer options.
+They may have different exchange rates, different minimum transfer amounts and different fees.
+To compare effectively, you should know the currencies to be converted, the amount you are sending and how quickly it needs to arrive.
 Rule out the options that are too slow, don’t exchange the currencies you need or have other problems, and then compare the remaining by price.

 Did you have these questions around expat money transfers?